Annabelle: Creation: Casting

 In June 2016, Talitha Bateman, Miranda Otto, and Stephanie Sigman were cast to star in the film.
 Bateman and fellow child actresses Lulu Wilson and Samara Lee had all seen The Exorcist, and Samara was named after Samara Morgan from The Ring, so despite working on a horror movie, none of the young actresses were disturbed by the film's subject, although some of them did state that they were unsettled by the doll.
-They said that they did not feel tension or fear throughout production, and Sandberg remarked that the only challenge in working with them was restrictions in terms of hours on the set—such as they cannot work after midnight and work overtime—since they were under age.
+They said that they did not feel tension or fear throughout production, and Sandberg remarked that the only challenge in working with them was restrictions in terms of hours on the set—such as they could not work after midnight or work overtime—since they were under age.
 Bateman was one of the actresses that James Wan had considered for the role of Janet in The Conjuring 2.
 However, the part eventually went to Madison Wolfe.
 Since the script demanded a group of children, they brought Bateman in to audition, having been impressed by her screen tests previously.
 Her brother, Gabriel Bateman, starred in Sandberg's Lights Out.
 Wilson auditioned for the role of Linda because she wanted to play a horror protagonist, having played an antagonist in Ouija: Origin of Evil.
-Creation marks her third time starring in a horror film, following Deliver Us from Evil and Ouija.
+Creation marked her third time starring in a horror film, following Deliver Us from Evil and Ouija.

-Anthony LaPaglia agreed to star in the film after his 14-year-old daughter overheard him talking on the phone about the movie, and responded enthusiastically to her father taking the role.
+Anthony LaPaglia agreed to star in the film after his 14-year-old daughter overheard him talking on the phone about the movie and responded enthusiastically to her father taking the role.
 He has described his character as "a mysterious, quiet-yet-gruff man who is mourning both the loss of his daughter and the medical degeneration of his wife.
 The young orphans who move into the now-dilapidated house fear him."
 To get into character, he did not mingle with the young actresses very much on set.
 He would intentionally distance himself from them so that during filming they would naturally not like him very much.